Avoid the scams, find out which Business Opportunities actually work

 Subscribe to a newsletter from Streetwise Publications and you will always receive a couple of sales letters thrown in the envelope.

-Usually these are business opportunity related offers but there can be the occassional strange offer for a weight-loss course or a speed camera detector.
+Usually these are business opportunity related offers but there can be the occasional strange offer for a weight-loss course or a speed camera detector.

 I’m not surprised that Streetwise do this, it’s good marketing.
 If you are receiving a newsletter from them then you are already a customer and so related offers for other products are likely to be well received.